Go to the Students section

 If a member of staff who works 6 hours per day would like to take the day off then they will reduce their entitlement by 6 hours for each day taken, even if this is a bank holiday or concessionary day because their entitlement includes an amount to be used for bank holidays and concessionary days.
 All bank holidays and concessionary days should be recorded on the annual leave card at the beginning of the annual leave year to ensure nobody takes more leave than they are entitled to resulting in time needing to be paid back.

 Some staff have a working pattern where they work longer hours during semester time and shorter hours during vacation periods.
-To calculate their entitlement to annual leave, banks holidays and concessionary days the FTE (full time equivalent) on the tables in Appendix A: Annual leave pro rata quick reference table (Word doc, 393KB) should be used, as an individual’s FTE averages their hours for the year.
+To calculate their entitlement to annual leave, bank holidays and concessionary days, please enter the hours worked in each period into the online calculator, ensuring the full annual leave year is covered.

 N.B.
 At the beginning of the annual leave year, all bank holiday leave and concessionary day leave must be recorded on the annual leave card.
 Any unpaid leave taken for concessionary day leave or bank holidays must also be recorded on the annual leave card to ensure an audit trail exists.